OddMagnet/OddTracker/Sub-READMEs/ConnectingToApple.md

 Then a few new properties are added to `SharedItemsView`, an array to store the messages, a `@AppStorage` property to access the username and two `@State` properties, one to store the new message text before it is send off and the other to toggle the `SignInView`, with the needed `.sheet()` modifier.

 Next a function `sendChatMessage()` is added, which checks that there is text and username, create a record from it, adds a reference to the project and sends it all off to the cloud.
 Should there be an error the text for the new message is reset, otherwise it is simply emptied.
-On success it also create a `ChatMessage` from the record, so that it can be added to the array of messages and the UI can update instantly.
+On success it also creates a `ChatMessage` from the record, so that it can be added to the array of messages and the UI can update instantly.

 For now there is only a rudimentary UI added to display chat messages (or a sign in button if the user isn't so far), as a footer section to the list of items of the project.

 The last step of this part is adding a bit more UI to display messages once they're fetched.
 To get the messages a function `fetchChatMessages()` is added, which works much likes the `fetchSharedItems()` message.
 It checks and sets the loading state, creates a `CKQuery`, a `CKQueryOperation` from that query, adds the `recordFetchedBlock` and `queryCompletionBlock` and sends it off to the cloud.

-## Cleaning up Cloudkit
+## Cleaning up CloudKit

+As usual, first comes making the new functionality work, then comes making it work well and cleaning out bugs.

+One thing that doesn't work well is that the upload icon keeps showing for projects that are already in the cloud.
+It's also not possible to remove projects from the cloud yet.
+So the next steps are to write something that checks whether a project already exists in the cloud, something to remove a project and its items from the cloud and something to update the button, depending on the projects status in the cloud.

+### Checking an objects cloud status

+One possible way of checking for a projects existence in the cloud would be `fetch(withRecordID:)`, but this method runs as a low-priority task, so it's not the best fit for a quick check.
+Instead a `CKFetchRecordsOperation` is used, it works similar to `CKQueryOperation`, but instead of a filter it searches by a given record ID.
+The reason this is faster is that iCloud is automatically adding a queryable index for records, meaning they can be found by their ID very quickly.
+Another optimisation possible with `CKFetchRecordOperation` is the `desiredKey` property, setting it to `recordID` means that CloudKit will return nothing but the ID.

+Another thing that can be changed is the way the data that is being received is handled.
+Instead of providing a closure for `recordFetchedBlock` it's possible to simply use a completion block for the whole operation.
+This isn't possible with `CKQueryOperation` since it can send back lots of data, but `CKFetchRecordsOperation` will only send back requested IDs, or in the case of this app, just a single one.

+This is handled by the `checkCloudStatus` in the extension `NSManagedObject-CheckCloudStatus`.

+### Changing a projects cloud status

+To change the status of a project in the cloud some preparation is needed.
+First the `EditProjectsView` gets an enum for the possible states (`checking`, `exists`, `absent`) and a property `cloudStatus` to keep track of the state.
+A function `updateCloudStatus()` is added to update the property. `uploadToCloud()` is changed to include a call to the `updateCloudStatus` function. `removeFromCloud()` is added and does what the name implies, in addition to also calling the `updateCloudStatus()` function.

+The last change needed was adding the UI to make use of the new functionality.